mRemoteNG/mRemoteNG/mRemoteV1/Documentation/user_interface/connections.rst

 .. tip::

-    When iside an SSH session you can open the PuTTY menu by holding down the CTRL key while right-clicking into the session window.
+    When inside an SSH session you can open the PuTTY menu by holding down the CTRL key while right-clicking into the session window.

 Creates a new connection item in the connections dialog after where cursor is present.